 Tests to confirm malabsorption are appropriate when symptoms are vague and the etiology is not apparent.
 Most tests for malabsorption assess fat malabsorption because it is relatively easy to measure.
 Confirmation of carbohydrate malabsorption is not helpful once steatorrhea is documented.
 Tests for protein malabsorption are rarely used because fecal nitrogen is difficult to measure.

-Direct measurement of fecal fat from a 72-h stool collection is the gold standard test for establishing steatorrhea but unnecessary with gross steatorrhea of obvious cause.
+Direct measurement of fecal fat from a 72-hour stool collection is the gold standard test for establishing steatorrhea but unnecessary with gross steatorrhea of obvious cause.
 However, this test is available routinely in only a few centers.
 Stool is collected for a 3-day period during which the patient consumes ≥ 100 g fat/day.
 Total fat in the stool is measured.
 Fecal fat > 7 g/day is abnormal.
 Although severe fat malabsorption (fecal fat ≥ 40 g/day) suggests pancreatic insufficiency or small-bowel mucosal disease, this test cannot determine the specific cause of malabsorption.
+Some test results include a fractional fat excretion that is defined as the average grams of stool fat excreted per day divided by the average grams of fat consumed per day.
+A fractional fat excretion of > 7% indicates fat malabsorption.
 Because the test is messy, unpleasant, and time consuming, it is unacceptable to most patients and difficult to do.

 Measurement of elastase and chymotrypsin in the stool can also help differentiate pancreatic and intestinal causes of malabsorption; both are decreased in pancreatic exocrine insufficiency, whereas both are normal in intestinal causes.

-d -Xylose is absorbed by passive diffusion and does not require pancreatic enzymes for digestion.
-A normal d -xylose test result in the presence of moderate to severe steatorrhea indicates pancreatic exocrine insufficiency rather than small-bowel mucosal disease.
-Bacterial overgrowth syndrome can cause abnormal results because the enteric bacteria metabolize pentose, thus decreasing the d -xylose available for absorption.
+D-xylose is absorbed by passive diffusion and does not require pancreatic enzymes for digestion.
+A normal D-xylose test result in the presence of moderate to severe steatorrhea indicates pancreatic exocrine insufficiency rather than small-bowel mucosal disease.
+SIBO can cause abnormal results because the enteric bacteria metabolize pentose, thus decreasing the D-xylose available for absorption.

-After fasting, the patient is given 25 g of d -xylose in 200 to 300 mL of water po.
-Urine is collected over 5 h, and a venous sample is obtained after 1 h.
-Serum d -xylose < 20 mg/dL or < 4 g in the urine sample indicates abnormal absorption.
+After fasting, the patient is given 25 g of D-xylose in 200 to 300 mL of water orally.
+Urine is collected over 5 hours, and a venous sample is obtained after 1 hour.
+Serum D-xylose < 20 mg/dL (1.33 mmol/L) or < 4 g in the urine sample indicates abnormal absorption.
 Falsely low levels can also occur in renal diseases, portal hypertension, ascites, or delayed gastric emptying time.

 More specific diagnostic tests (eg, upper endoscopy, colonoscopy, barium x-rays) are indicated to diagnose several causes of malabsorption.

-Upper endoscopy with small-bowel biopsy is done when mucosal disease of the small bowel is suspected or if the d -xylose test result is abnormal in a patient with massive steatorrhea.
+Upper endoscopy with small-bowel biopsy is done when mucosal disease of the small bowel is suspected or if the D-xylose test result is abnormal in a patient with massive steatorrhea.
 Endoscopy allows visual assessment of small-bowel mucosa and helps direct biopsies to affected areas.
 Aspirate from the small bowel can be sent for bacterial culture and colony count to document bacterial overgrowth if there is clinical suspicion.
-Video capsule endoscopy (see Video capsule endoscopy) can now be used to examine areas of the distal small intestine that are beyond the reach of a regular endoscope.
-Histologic features on small-bowel biopsy (see Small-Bowel Mucosal Histology in Certain Malabsorptive Disorders) can establish the specific mucosal disease.
+Video capsule endoscopy Video capsule endoscopy Flexible endoscopes equipped with video cameras can be used to view the upper gastrointestinal tract from pharynx to proximal duodenum and the lower gastrointestinal tract from anus to cecum... read more can now be used to look for diseases of the distal small intestine that are beyond the reach of a regular endoscope.
+Histologic features on small-bowel biopsy (see Table: Small-Bowel Mucosal Histology in Certain Malabsorptive Disorders Small-Bowel Mucosal Histology in Certain Malabsorptive Disorders Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more ) can establish the specific mucosal disease.

 Small-Bowel Mucosal Histology in Certain Malabsorptive Disorders

-Small-bowel x-rays (eg, small-bowel follow-through, enteroclysis) can detect anatomic conditions that predispose to bacterial overgrowth.
+Small-bowel x-rays (eg, small-bowel follow-through, enteroclysis, CT enterography, magnetic resonance enterography) can detect anatomic conditions that predispose to bacterial overgrowth.
 These include jejunal diverticula, fistulas, surgically created blind loops and anastomoses, ulcerations, and strictures.
+These imaging studies may also detect mucosal abnormalities.
 Abdominal flat plate x-rays may show pancreatic calcifications indicative of chronic pancreatitis.
 Barium contrast studies of the small bowel are neither sensitive nor specific but may show findings suggestive of mucosal disease (eg, dilated small-bowel loops, thinned or thickened mucosal folds, coarse fragmentation of the barium column).
-CT, magnetic resonance cholangiopancreatography (MRCP), and ERCP can establish the diagnosis of chronic pancreatitis.
+CT, magnetic resonance cholangiopancreatography (MRCP), and endoscopic retrograde cholangiopancreatography can establish the diagnosis of chronic pancreatitis.

-Tests for pancreatic insufficiency (eg, secretin stimulation test, bentiromide test, pancreolauryl test, serum trypsinogen, fecal elastase, fecal chymotrypsin—see Diagnosis) are done if history is suggestive but are not sensitive for mild pancreatic disease.
+Tests for pancreatic insufficiency Diagnosis Chronic pancreatitis is persistent inflammation of the pancreas that results in permanent structural damage with fibrosis and ductal strictures, followed by a decline in exocrine and endocrine... read more (eg, secretin stimulation test, bentiromide test, pancreolauryl test, serum trypsinogen, fecal elastase, fecal chymotrypsin) are done if history is suggestive but are not sensitive for mild pancreatic disease.

-Stage 1: The patient is given 1 mcg of radiolabeled cyanocobalamin po concurrent with 1000 mcg of nonlabeled cobalamin IM to saturate hepatic binding sites.
-A 24-h urine collection is analyzed for radioactivity; urinary excretion of < 8% of the oral dose indicates malabsorption of cobalamin.
+Stage 1: The patient is given 1 mcg of radiolabeled cyanocobalamin orally concurrent with 1000 mcg of nonlabeled cobalamin IM to saturate hepatic binding sites.
+A 24-hour urine collection is analyzed for radioactivity; urinary excretion of < 8% of the oral dose indicates malabsorption of cobalamin.

 Stage 2: If stage 1 is abnormal, the test is repeated with the addition of intrinsic factor.
 Pernicious anemia is present if intrinsic factor normalizes absorption.